whria78/modelderm/README.md

 The algorithm (Model Dermatology) could diagnose 186 skin conditions.
-The performance of standalone algorithm (Build2021) was comparable with that of dermatologists in experimental settings and comparable with that of general physicians in real world settings.
+The performance of standalone algorithm (Build2021) was comparable with that of dermatologists in experimental settings and comparable with that of general physicians in real world settings (Build2021; commecial version).
 This is a lite version of ModelDerm Build2021 (EfficientNet Lite B0; CPU version) for research purpose or testing.

 # Model Dermatology API Example

 <pre><code>python3 classification_json.py
 </code></pre>

-For the images without metadata, please edit the code as following,
+At this moment, no metadata is required as following,
 ```
 args2_='<id>image_id</id><race></race><birth></birth><sex></sex><location></location><pruritus></pruritus><pain></pain><onset></onset>'
 ```

-Use a POST method to transfer up to 5 images and metadata.
-Please check the python example (python 2 or python 3).
+Use a POST method to transfer up to 5 images with the empty metadata tag.
+Please check the python example (PYTHON3).

 # Terms of Use
 1) Free for non-commecial and research purpose.